SOCRA-EPITA-SIGL-2024/web-server/README.md

 # From your favourite terminal session

 # SSH KEY path can be relative or absolute
+# make sure to replace XX by your group number
 $ ssh -i <path_to_your_ssh_key> sigl@groupXX.socra-sigl.fr

 # Accept the prompt message (only happens on first SSH connection)